 facebook pixel Skip to main content

 In 2014, the number of marriages in the U.S. reached 2,140,272.
 Are you ready to become a part of that number?
 You're in a serious relationship.
 You survived meeting her parents.
 Maybe you even live together.
 You think she might be the one, but how do you know for sure if it's time to pop the question?
+What are easy ways to know when to propose?
+When should I propose to my girlfriend?

 40_1